stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success"> Does a same service point to separate SSL Certificates?</aside>

 Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, therefore for one Partner code you have maximum 1 JWKSet.

-<aside class="success"> Is it possible to use a self-signed certificate for the integration?</aside>
-In Sandbox, yes it is.
-For production, unfortunately no due to BMID needs the certificate & its intermediate chain.

 <aside class="success"> What is the next step after changing the JWKSet URL?</aside>
 BMID Support must be notified immediately in order to create a new certificate.